lngng/moDSTogether/README.md

 #### Q: Do I have to use the template (or anything else)?

 A: No. The template functionality, the tools, and my advice can be used in part, as a whole, or not at all.
 I've included each in the form and arrangement they exist because I believe they'll be helpful for specific reasons, in both the individual and community's context.
 But you don't need to use any of it, even if you use some.

+#### Q: Sometimes I start a git tutorial, and everything is great.
+But then I think about making a mistake, or a commitment I might regret, or added stress.
+This is because I'm aware I might not get it quite as well as is apparent, being a rational person.
+Back to copy/paste I go.
+Do you feel me?

+A: Yes, I do feel you.
+Now, and for all my time spent coming up with a plan.
+But you're in my heart and we can do this.
+If I'm setting out to do anything, it's check in on that possibility for the both of us, and give us a lifeline at every stage.
+If you screw up like me, you'll be looked after.

 #### Q: Are there any restrictions?